sri2199/Jupytr-notebooks/Automobiles/README.md

-## Jupytr Notebooks for my analytics on Automobiles
+## Jupytr Notebooks for my analytics on Automobile